donutranger/billplz-serverless-ts-wrapper/README.md

 1. `npm install -g serverless`

 Commands for deployment:
-- dev: `npx serverless deploy --stage dev`
+- dev: `serverless deploy --stage dev`
-- prod: `npx serverless deploy --stage prod`
+- prod: `serverless deploy --stage prod`

+To debug locally/offline run:<br />
+`serverless offline --stage {your choice of stage}`

 **Important**:<br />
 Use `npx` at the beginning of the command so that the local project version of serverless is used.